GM-Consult-Pty-Ltd/text_indexing/README.md

 Refer to the [references](#references) to learn more about information retrieval systems and the theory behind this library.

-## Benchmarking
+## Performance

 A sample data set consisting of stock data for the U.S. markets was used to benchmark performance of  [TextIndexer](#textindexer) and [InvertedIndex](#invertedindex) implementations.
 The data set contains 20,770 JSON documents with basic information on each stock and the JSON data file is 22MB in size.

-For the benchmarking tests we created an implementation `InvertedIndex` class that uses [Hive](https://pub.dev/packages/hive) as local storage (`HiveIndex`), and benchmarked that against `InMemoryIndex`.
+For the benchmarking tests we created an implementation [InvertedIndex](#invertedindex) class that uses [Hive](https://pub.dev/packages/hive) as local storage ([HiveIndex](https://github.com/GM-Consult-Pty-Ltd/text_indexing/tree/main/test)), and benchmarked that against [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html).
 Both indexes were given the same phrase length (2), k-gram length (3) and zones `('name', 'symbol', 'ticker', 'description', 'hashTag')`.

 Benchmarking was performed as part of unit tests in the VS Code IDE on a Windows 10 workstation with an Intel(R) Core(TM) i9-7900X CPU running at 3.30GHz and 64GB of DDR3 RAM.

-The [TextIndexer]

 ### Indexing the corpus

-The typical times taken by [TextIndexer](#textindexer) to index our sample dataset to 243,700 terms and 18,276 k-grams using `InMemoryIndex` vs `HiveIndex` is shown below.
+The typical times taken by [TextIndexer](#textindexer) to index our sample dataset to 243,700 terms and 18,276 k-grams using [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) vs [HiveIndex](https://github.com/GM-Consult-Pty-Ltd/text_indexing/tree/main/test) is shown below.

 | InvertedIndex                 |   Elapsed time | Per document |
 |-------------------------------|----------------|--------------|
 | InMemoryIndex                 |    ~15 seconds |      0.68 mS |
 | HiveIndex                     |    ~41 minutes |       112 mS |

-Building the index while holding all the index artifacts in memory is 165 times faster than placing them in a `Hive box` (a relatively fast local storage option).
+Building the index while holding all the index artifacts in memory is 165 times faster than placing them in a [Hive](https://pub.dev/packages/hive) box (a relatively fast local storage option).

-If memory and the size of the corpus allows, [InMemoryIndex] is a clear winner.
+If memory and the size of the corpus allows, [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) is a clear winner.
 The memory required for the `postings`, in particular, may not make this practical for larger document collections.
-The `AsyncIndexer` class provides the flexibility to access each of the three index hashmaps from a different data source, so implementing applications can, for example, hold the `dictionary` and `k-gram` index in memory, with the `postings` in local storage or implement in-memory caching.
+The [AsyncCallbackIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/AsyncCallbackIndexclass.html) class provides the flexibility to access each of the three index hashmaps from a different data source, so implementing applications can, for example, hold the `dictionary` and `k-gram` index in memory, with the `postings` in local storage or implement in-memory caching.

+Regardless of the [InvertedIndex](#invertedindex) implementation, applications should avoid running the [TextIndexer](#textindexer) in the same thread as the the user interface to avoid UI "jank".

 The `dictionary`, `k-gram index` and `postings` are 8MB, 41MB and 362MB in size, respectively, for our sample index of 243,700 terms and 18,276 k-grams.

 ### Querying the indexes

 Having created a persisted index on our sample data set, we ran a query on a search phrase of 9 terms we know are present in the sample data.
-The query requires a few round trips to each of the three indexes to match the terms, calculate the `inverse document term frequencies` etc. The elapsed time for retrieving the data from the `InMemoryIndex` vs `HiveIndex` is shown below.
+The query requires a few round trips to each of the three indexes to match the terms, calculate the `inverse document term frequencies` etc. The elapsed time for retrieving the data from the [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) vs [HiveIndex](https://github.com/GM-Consult-Pty-Ltd/text_indexing/tree/main/test) is shown below.

 | InvertedIndex                 |   Elapsed time |
 |-------------------------------|----------------|
 | InMemoryIndex                 |         ~22 mS |
 | HiveIndex                     |        ~205 mS |

-As expected, the [InMemoryIndex] is quicker, but the differences are unlikely to be material in a real-world application, even for predictive text or auto-correct applications.
+As expected, the [InMemoryIndex](https://pub.dev/documentation/text_indexing/latest/text_indexing/InMemoryIndex-class.html) is quicker, but the differences are unlikely to be material in a real-world application, even for predictive text or auto-correct applications.

 ## Usage